maheshbabu22neeli/svc-belong-customer/README.md

 ##### Activate a given number
 ```
-For this functionality, please use the Method-2 api call from the postman collection.
+There are two API's in the swagger, please use Method-2(can find same in postman collection)

 curl --location --request PATCH 'http://localhost:8080/v1/belong/phoneNumbers/0469001001' \
 --header 'Content-Type: application/json' \
 --data-raw '{
     "state" : "Active"
 }'

 ```
 ##### List all Customers
 ```